jnozzi/cocoadev.com/markdown/ModelViewControllerItis.md

 ----

-Holub's argument, like so many sermons I've seen on General/ObjectOrientedDesign, relies entirely on a carefully-selected and overly-simplified example.
+Holub's argument, like so many sermons I've seen on ObjectOrientedDesign, relies entirely on a carefully-selected and overly-simplified example.
 Adding a controller to handle displaying a string might be nothing but clutter, but what happens when you're trying to display information from more complicated objects?
-I'm not interested in throwing delegates and notifications away and creating new subclass for every instance of General/NSTableView in my app.
+I'm not interested in throwing delegates and notifications away and creating new subclass for every instance of NSTableView in my app.
 I suppose I could modify my data classes to handle the display details instead, but then I'd have to start maintaining a slightly different version or subclass for each program, which is defeating one of the main purposes of modular design.
 I'm not even going to think about the horrible tangle that would result if I tried to design my software the way he's suggesting in an application that provides more than one way to view the same data.

 With MVC, Apple throws the view junk in a framework and I can basically just leave it be.
 I can throw the model junk in a framework and forget about it.
-When the time comes to turn all of that into a real live application, I can just dust the two frameworks off and throw some logic between them, maybe taking some shortcuts with a few canned value transformers and the like, instead of wasting my time trying to teach a data type how to do glue code's job.  --General/SeanUnderwood
+When the time comes to turn all of that into a real live application, I can just dust the two frameworks off and throw some logic between them, maybe taking some shortcuts with a few canned value transformers and the like, instead of wasting my time trying to teach a data type how to do glue code's job.  --SeanUnderwood